naymspace/backpex/guides/live_resource/user-preferences.md

 than letting the keys you meant to route quietly land somewhere else.
 Use `:default` to match every key.

-There is no suffix or predicate matching: an adapter owns a **prefix** of the key space.
-That is what lets a subtree read (`get_map/3`, which resolves the prefix through the same routes as the keys beneath it) name a single owner and see all of its own writes.
+There is no suffix or predicate matching: adapters own exact keys or prefixes of the key space.
+A subtree read (`get_map/3`) reads every intersecting route and applies the same specificity rules, so an exact key or nested wildcard can live in another adapter without becoming invisible to its parent subtree.

 ### Identity resolver